jherskovic/mpetl/README.md

 ### Conditional routing, branching pipelines, etc.
 You can send the output of a pipeline to another pipeline.
-Do do this, you MUST give the destination pipeline a unique name.
+Do do this, you MUST give the destination pipeline a unique name, which must be a hashable value.
+Please use a string.

-You must also instantiate a MessagingCenter (i.e. the central catalog) before you can do any of this.
 ```python

 from mpetl import Pipeline